chris-sms/GettingAndCleaningDataCourseProject/CodeBook.md

 4. Appropriately label the data set with descriptive variable names
 5. From the data set above, create a second, independent tidy data set with the average of each variable for each activity and each subject
+6. Export the summary data set from step 5 to a text file

 Raw Data Set Information (from the UCI Human Activity Recognition Using Smartphones site): http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones